kyma-project/istio/docs/technical-design.md

 The Istio installation, upgrade and uninstall is done using [Istio Go module](https://github.com/istio/istio).
 The evaluation of Istio's installation options in an operator was done in this [PR](https://github.tools.sap/xf-goat/kyma-istio-operator).
 The result was that the best way for our use case was to use the
 [Istio Go module](https://github.com/istio/istio) to use directly.
-In the sample implementation, the [istio.Install function](https://github.tools.sap/xf-goat/kyma-istio-operator/blob/ec0f99786408407b4a6d8b79abe3af6c389cd35d/controllers/servicemesh_controller.go#L73) of the
+In the sample implementation, the [istio.Install function](https://github.tools.sap/xf-goat/kyma-istio-operator/blob/ec0f99786408407b4a6d8b79abe3af6c389cd35d/controllers/servicemesh_controller.go#L73) is used for installation.
-Istio operator is used for installation.
-This causes Istio to be installed in a synchronous way, i.e. the reconciliation loop is blocked until Istio is installed, which can take several minutes.
+The installation of Istio is executed as a synchronous and blocking call that checks the proper status of the installation.
+This means that the reconciliation loop is blocked until Istio is installed.
-For this reason, we have decided to install the operator and CR separately, as this does not lead to a long blocking of the reconciliation loop of our controller.

-The [IstioOperator of Istio](https://github.com/istio/istio/tree/master/operator) is installed in the cluster with the command [operator init](https://istio.io/latest/docs/reference/commands/istioctl/#istioctl-operator-init)([Go implementation](https://github.com/istio/istio/blob/master/operator/cmd/mesh/operator-init.go)).
-An example of how this can be done can be found [here](https://github.tools.sap/xf-goat/kyma-istio-operator/blob/62b81c82fb2120f9b67003b22c39f10a3e6fffc3/controllers/servicemesh_controller.go#L80).
-After the `IstioOperator` is installed, we can apply the `IstioOperator CR` for the initial installation or updates of the CR.
-The `operator init` command can also be used to install a specific revision (required for canary upgrades) or to use a customised operator image.
-An installed operator can be removed with the command [operator remove](https://istio.io/latest/docs/reference/commands/istioctl/#istioctl-operator-remove)([Go implementation](https://github.com/istio/istio/blob/master/operator/cmd/mesh/operator-remove.go)).

-The command `operator init` applies the CRDs and the `IstioOperator` to the cluster.
-The deployment can take a few seconds.
-This is something you would normally want to avoid in a tuning loop, but as this only happens during the installation, upgrade or uninstallation of the `IstioOperator`, we feel that for convenience it makes sense to run a longer reconciliation loop in this case.
+The installation or upgrade scenario is not often executed and the call to the function `Install` should be protected by checks so that it is only executed when necessary.
+Therefore, we have agreed that it is okay to block our reconciliation loop during the installation of Istio.

 The following diagram describes the reconciliation process for installing, uninstalling and canary upgrading (using revisions) of Istio.